GravityKit/AZ-Filters/readme.txt

 * Added: When filtering by a letter, the webpage will scroll back to the clicked link
 * Modified: Localized numbers will be used for links instead of always 0-9
 * Improved: Multiple A-Z Entry Filter widgets may be added to the same View using different languages
-* Fixed: Support for custom collation overrides in situations where accented letters are shown in a filter for the other (for example, L and Ł in Polish)
+* Fixed: Support for custom collation overrides in situations where accented letters are shown in a filter for the other (for example, L and Ł in Polish).

 __Developer Updates:__

 * Added: `gravityview/az_filter/collation` filter to override collation for the letter comparison query.
 This is helpful when the database interprets multiple letters as the same due to collation.
-For example, in Polish, L and Ł.
+For example, in Polish, L and Ł. This functionality requires Gravity Forms 2.4.3 or newer.
 * Added: `gravityview/az_filter/anchor` filter to modify the anchor ID added to the end of the letter filter links.
 Return an empty string to remove the functionality.
 * Deprecated: `gravityview_blacklist_field_types` filter.
 Use `gravityview_blocklist_field_types` instead.